carlsmith/coffeeshop/docs/book/cosh_chits.md

 ## Function: `run`

-The `run` function takes a file hash, or a key for one, or a URL string.
+The `run` function takes a file chit, or a key for one, or a URL string.
 If the string is a URL, it's loaded and the content is executed.
-If the argument resolves to a file chit, the chit's content is rendered.
+If the argument resolves to a file chit, the chit's content is executed.

     run "foo.coffee"

 The `run` function supports Literate CoffeeScript automatically if the chit's key or the resource's path ends with `.coffee.md` or `.litcoffee`.

+Note: Key strings are distinguished from URL strings by checking if the string contains a slash (`/`).
+If it does, it's a URL, else a key.
+The `set` function enforces this.

 Next Page: [Chits as Gists](/docs/book/cosh_gists.md)